Midas (automotive service): Independent company

 By 2003, Midas was struggling financially.
 It owed money on a loan that was set to expire, the stock price was down, sales and profits had been in steady decline, and franchise owners were unhappy.

 The company hired Alan Feldman in January 2003 to right the ship.
 That month, Midas signaled it would sell its 77 Parts Warehouse sites.
 By April, it announced that it was instead shutting down the subsidiary along with its regional distribution centers.
 Instead, all auto service shops would start buying parts from AutoZone in the US and Uni-Select in Canada.
 Feldman also reduced the number of company operated shops from 111 to 73 and reduced employment at Midas’ headquarters and in the field from 1,900 to 900.
 Starting in 2004, Midas began selling Bridgestone and Firestone tires in more than 750 shops.
 The company proved to be profitable for the first time in two years.

 As part of its plan to exit the exhaust manufacturing business, Midas announced in 2005 that it had sold Huth, the company’s pipe bender operation since 1968.
 It also planned to shut down its muffler manufacturing plant in Hartford, Wisconsin.

 In 2008, the company acquired G.C. & K.B.
 Investments, Inc. The deal put Midas in control of 181 franchised SpeeDee Auto Service Center locations based in the United States and Mexico.

 Acquisition by TBC

 Midas was acquired by TBC Corporation in March 2012 for $310 million.
 The company had nearly 2,300 locations worldwide at the time.
 Through November 2015, North American sales increased for 29 straight months under TBC.

 Under TBC, Midas made a concerted effort to increase tire services.
 In 2016, it partnered with Michelin to install the company's tires at more than 1,000 franchised locations.
 It SpeeDee was divested in 2017 and sold to Grease Monkey.

 Sale to Mavis

 In March 2025, TBC announced it would divest Midas, and its 1,200 locations across the United States and Canada, to Mavis Tire Express Services.
 Midas is expected to operate as a standalone brand.
+The transaction closed on June 16, 2025, after TBC obtained the necessary regulatory approvals.
+With the acquisition, Mavis's combined retail network expanded to more than 3,500 locations across the United States and Canada, including nearly 1,300 franchised locations.